Customizing the Boot Process

 rd.kiwi.term

 Exports the TERM variable into the initrd environment.
-In case the default value for the terminal emulation is not appropriate rd.kiwi.term can be used to overwrite the default.
-The environment is also passed to the systemd unit which calls dialog based programs in KIWI NG dracut code, such that the TERM setting will be effective there too.
+If the default value for the terminal emulation is not correct, rd.kiwi.term can be used to overwrite the default.
+The environment is also passed to the systemd unit that calls dialog based programs in KIWI NG dracut code, which means that the TERM setting applies there too.

 rd.kiwi.debug

-Activates the debug log file for the KIWI NG part of the boot process at /run/initramfs/log/boot.kiwi.
+Activates the debug log file for the KIWI NG part of the boot process in /run/initramfs/log/boot.kiwi.

 rd.kiwi.install.pxe